pykale/pykale/examples/landmark_uncertainty/README.md

 ## 2. Datasets

-We provide three tabular datasets containing landmark localization error and uncertainty estimation values: 1) 303 Short Axis View CMR images with 3 landmarks (SA), 422 Four Chamber View CMR images with 3 landmarks (4ch), and 400 Cephalometric Radiology images with 19 landmarks (Cephalometric).
+We provide three tabular datasets containing landmark localization error and uncertainty estimation values: 1) 303 Short Axis View Cardiac Magnetic Resonance (CMR) images with 3 landmarks (SA), 422 Four Chamber View CMR images with 3 landmarks (4ch), and 400 Cephalometric Radiology images with 19 landmarks (Cephalometric).
 The CMR dataset is from the [ASPIRE Registry](https://erj.ersjournals.com/content/39/4/945) [2], and the Cephalometric dataset is from an [ISBI grand challenge](https://www.researchgate.net/publication/296621456_A_benchmark_for_comparison_of_dental_radiography_analysis_algorithms) [3].

 For each uncertainty measure we provide tuples of (*Continuous Uncertainty Measure*, *Continuous Localization Error*) for each sample in the validation and test set in tabular form.
 We have split the data into 8 folds and used cross validation to gather validation and test set uncertainty tuples for every sample in the datasets.